JoaoAN2/HTML5-CSS3/README.md

 # HTML5-CSS3
-My first learnings with HTML5 and CSS3, Based on the Gustavo Guanabara course.
+My first learnings with HTML5 and CSS3, Based on the "Curso em vídeo" course.

 Path